Ticket Crushers | DUI Attorneys

 General Information after a DUI Arrest in California — Visit the website of the California Department of Motor Vehicles (DMV) to find out general information about a DUI arrest and prosecution in the State of California.
 Find out more about the automatic administrative suspension or revocation of your driver’s license triggered by a DUI arrest even before your first court date.
 Learn more about the order of suspension, temporary license, and ten (10) days to request an administrative hearing.
 Learn why the DMV suspension or revocation for the DUI arrest is different from the suspension or revocation following a conviction in criminal court for DUI.
 You can also find information on DUI statistics in California.

-Finding the Right DUI Lawyer in San Francisco, CA
+Finding the Right DUI Lawyer in California

 After an arrest for DUI, there are typically two cases pending against you.
 The first case involves an Administrative Per Se (APS) suspension with the California Department of Motor Vehicles (DMV) that takes place immediately after the arrest.
 The second case involves a criminal charge prosecuted in court.
 We can represent you in both cases.